thisLinda/med-reactions-db/README.md

 ![delete](src/main/resources/delete.gif)

 ## About The Project
 Promineo Tech Back-End Development Spring Boot Final Project.
+[NOTE: this repo is a clone of my project while I continue to work on the original and learn about securing my passwords.]

 The database was conceptualized as a tool for use by medical speech-language pathologists (SLP) when evaluating a new patient for dysphagia (swallow impairment).
 Many medications have known possible adverse reaction on swallow function and the SLP needs to be aware if the patient is prescribed them.